carbon-language/carbon-lang/docs/design/generics/details.md

--   An impl with type structure `impl MyType(...) as MyInterface(...)` defined in the library with `MyType` must import the library defining `MyInterface`, and so will be able to see any final blanket impls.
+-   An impl with type structure `impl MyType(...) as MyInterface(...)` defined in the library with `MyType` must import the library defining `MyInterface`, and so will be able to see any final blanket impl declarations.
 -   A blanket impl with type structure
-    `impl ? as MyInterface(...ParameterType(...)...)` may be defined in the library with `ParameterType`, but that library must import the library defining `MyInterface`, and so will be able to see any `final` blanket impls that might overlap.
+    `impl ? as MyInterface(...ParameterType(...)...)` may be defined in the library with `ParameterType`, but that library must import the library defining `MyInterface`, and so will be able to see any `final` blanket impl declarations that might overlap.
 A final impl with type structure `impl MyType(...) as MyInterface(...)` would be given priority over any overlapping blanket impl defined in the `ParameterType` library.
 -   An impl with type structure
-    `impl MyType(...ParameterType(...)...) as MyInterface(...)` may be defined in the library with `ParameterType`, but that library must import the libraries defining `MyType` and `MyInterface`, and so will be able to see any `final` impls that might overlap.
+    `impl MyType(...ParameterType(...)...) as MyInterface(...)` may be defined in the library with `ParameterType`, but that library must import the libraries defining `MyType` and `MyInterface`, and so will be able to see any `final` `impl` declarations that might overlap.

 ### Comparison to Rust